Slough Children First

 In Slough, we value our foster families’ involvement and believe it is important for potential foster families to have the chance to talk to our existing families.

-Throughout the recruitment and assessment process we aim to give you opportunities to meet other foster families who can offer you support and enable you to learn about their experience of fostering with Slough Children First.
+Throughout the recruitment and assessment process we aim to give you opportunities to meet other foster families who can offer you support and enable you to learn about their experience of fostering with Foster With Slough.

 The social worker who completes your initial home visit report will keep in contact with you during the initial stages to ensure you are fully supported and that any questions you may have are answered.